IamtheMZI/mascwave/README.md

 # mascwave
-Online platform for visualizing waves
+Online platform for visualizing waves by UCSC MASC group.